-fidence estimation is critical to allow the model to benefit from scene completion, we wonder whether our confidence estimation is better than naively masking seen area as 'confident' and unseen area as 'unconfident'?
-To answer this question, we include an additional baseline [SSCNav/BC] (BC, binary confidence), where the confidence is modeled by scene visibility: seen region with value 1, unseen region with value 0.
+What does confidence estimation learn?
+Given that confidence estimation is critical to allow the model to benefit from scene completion, a question is whether the confidence estimation is better than naively masking seen area as 'confident' and unseen area as 'unconfident'?
+To answer this question, an additional baseline [SSCNav/BC] (BC, binary confidence) is included, where the confidence is modeled by scene visibility: seen region with value 1, unseen region with value 0.
 The result shows that [SSCNav] outperforms [SSCNav/BC] +1.9% in success rate and +0.7% in SPL.
 This result validates that while the scene visibility is highly correlated with network uncertainty, the confidence estimation still carries more useful information.

 Effect of spatial action representation.
-To test the benefit of using spatial action map as our action representation, we compare [SSCNav] with [SSCNav/SA] (/SA, spares action).
+To test the benefit of using spatial action map as the action representation, [SSCNav] is compared with [SSCNav/SA] (/SA, spares action).
 [SSCNav/SA] is the replaces navigation model's output map with a sparse action probability set, a common strategy for such policy.
-We use the following action space: {Turn right for k degrees, then move forward $k \in [0, 45, 90, 135, 180, 225, 270, 315]$.
+The following action space is used: {Turn right for k degrees, then move forward $|k| \in [0, 45, 90, 135, 180, 225, 270, 315]$ }.
 At each time step, the agent picks the action with maximum probability instead of the pixel with maximum Q-value.
-Along with losing the interpretability of the navigation model, we witness a significant drop both in success rate (-16.2%) and SPL (-14.8%).
+Along with losing the interpretability of the navigation model, a significant drop is witnessed both in success rate (-16.2%) and SPL (-14.8%).
 This result is consistent with prior work [7].

 Performance oracle.
-Here we evaluate the navigation performance when the groundtruth segmentation for the observed region is available.
+Here the navigation performance is evaluted when the groundtruth segmentation for the observed region is available.
 Tab.
-I, [G+SSCNav]s show the navigation performance.
+3.1, [G+SSCNav]s show the navigation performance.
 While groundtruth input clearly improves the algorithm performance, the result still follows a similar tendency: even with perfect semantic segmentation as input, semantic scene completion still improves navigation performance.
-This result indicates that with the advancement of general semantic segmentation algorithms, our system's performance will also be improved.
+This result indicates that with the advancement of general semantic segmentation algorithms, the system's performance will also be improved.